Overall Attitudes For Handling Anxiety

 What doesn't work is avoiding your fears or trying to satisfy your anxious urges

-As this article on the nature of anxiety explains, anxiety will either try to tell us, "Avoid this scary situation and I'll go away" or "Perform these actions and I'll go away" These approaches never work in the long term.
+As this article on the nature of anxiety explains, anxiety will either try to tell us, "Avoid this scary situation and I'll go away" or, "Perform these actions and I'll go away."
+These approaches never work in the long term.
 It's playing right into the counterproductive behavior your anxiety is encouraging.
-It's like trying to cure a drug addiction by smoking more crack, because it makes you feel better when you do it.
+It's like trying to cure a drug addiction by smoking more meth, because it makes you feel better when you do it.
 The proper way to deal with anxiety isn't nearly as easy or immediately gratifying as giving into the cravings.
 Most people eventually decide it has to be done though.

 As you get more experience with your anxiety you'll be able to handle it better

-When anxiety first starts to negatively affect your life it can throw you for a loop because it's so scary and unfamiliar.
+When anxiety first starts to negatively affect your life it can really throw you for a loop because it's so scary and unfamiliar.
 It's easy to get swept up in it without stopping to think about what's happening or where it's taking you.
 With more experience you'll start to become more familiar with your anxious tendencies.
 You'll also get to know the course your anxiety tends to take when it comes on.